marcustyphoon/marcustyphoon/README.md

 Show Originals

 - [ ] make the show originals beta use dropdowns in settings
-- [ ] maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad
+- [x] ~~maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad~~ decided not to; probably too performance intensive
-- [ ] fix broken interaction between no-recommended and show-originals
+- [ ] fix interaction between no-recommended and show-originals
 - [ ] add back the sidebar
 - [ ] add back the legacy code (possibly rebuilding the extension)
 - Once implemented, use xkit.interface.hide